researchart/rose6icse/submissions/reusable/junwenyang/README.md

   3. The [questionnaires](http://bit.ly/user-questionnaire) and [results of our user study](http://bit.ly/error-message-user-study) is located at `/home/main278/user-study`.

+  4. The environment to run the scripts.

+  With the provided materials, the docker image enables reviewers to reproduce all the results presented in our paper `main-278 Managing data constraints in database-backed web applications`.

 ### The osf project https://osf.io/yaefh/ for availability.

   1. The docker image is uploaded into 4 tar file: data-constraint-dockera[a,b,c,d], which enables you to run the docker image without the dockerhub with detailed instructions in `instruction.pdf`.
 You can run the following script to merge four files into one tar.